Dill Pickle Relish Recipe: Simple and Classic

 Instructions

-- Prep the cucumbers.
-Peel the cucumbers (fully or halfway) and roughly chop them into quarters or eighths.
+- Prep the veggies.
+Peel the cucumbers (fully or halfway) and remove the seedy center.
+Roughly chop them into quarters or eighths.
 Place them in a food processor and pulse to chop.
 You want them chopped but not pureed.
-Depending on the size of your food processor, you may want to work in batches.
+Depending on the size of your food processor, you may want to work in many batches.
+(You can also dice the onion and jalapeno now, then cover them separately and set them aside so you don't need to take out your cutting board later.)

 - Rinse and drain.
 Place chopped cucumbers in a cheesecloth lined bowl and rinse.
 Lift the cheesecloth and gently squeeze to drain.
 You can also leave this in the fridge overnight and continue in the morning.